emadehsan/thal/post/index.md

 run();
 ```

 If its your first time using `Node` 7 or 8, you might be unfamiliar with `async` and `await` keywords.
-For a long time, a negative argument put against `Node` was [Callback Hell](http://callbackhell.com/). [`Promises`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) came along but still there was something missing.

 To put  `async/await` in really simple words, an async function returns a Promise.
 The promise when resolves might return the result that you asked for.
 But to do this in a single line, you tie the call to async function with `await`.

 Save this inside `index.js` inside project directory.
 Run in with
 ```